Tsavorite: Gemstone, Properties, Value

 The name "tsavorite" is derived from Tsavo National Park in Kenya, where the gemstone was first discovered.

-Tsavorite is considered a birthstone for May and January.
+Tsavorite is considered a birthstone for January.

 Tsavorite Properties